 Don’t forget to vote for your top treat in our interactive Sweet 16 Dessert Bracket!

 Caviar Delivery, $5 off your $30 order

 Of course, you can always just order in.
 Through March 31, use code CHOWMAR19 to get $5 off your $30 Caviar order!
 For new diners only.

-An earlier version of this article was published by Sarah Spigelman Richter in 2015; it was updated by Amy Sowder on March 17, 2017 and by Jen Wheeler on March 19, 2019.
+An earlier version of this article was published by Sarah Spigelman Richter in 2015; updated by Amy Sowder and Jen Wheeler.